signum-network/phoenix/web/angular-wallet/README.md

 ## Using Phoenix Wallet as web version

 Run `npm run build:web`.
 The output of `dist` is the web version.
-It can be dropped into the `html/ui` folder in the BRS jar file, or served statically elsewhere
+It can be dropped into the `html/ui` folder in the BRS jar file, or served statically elsewhere.

 ## Running a full node